thegrumpys/odop/docs/About/userAccounts.md

 In this situation, you may be able to open a new browser window (tab) and open a previously saved design without need to sign-in again.
-However, you should learn to save frequently as once the browser window or tab is closed, any unsaved design in progress will be lost.
+However, you should learn to save frequently as once the browser window or tab is closed, any unsaved design in progress may be lost.
+For more information on this point, see: [AutoSave](../Help/autoSave).

+In order to sign out use the "Logout" menu entry.

 &nbsp;